-As you can see, trade can work very conveniently for younger and/or smaller businesses.
+As you can see, trade can work very conveniently for younger and smaller businesses.

 What are Common Terms Used in Trade Credit Agreements?

-The phrasing of some common terms can be confusing, but you need to know their meaning because they can also be very indicative about the nature of the partnership.
+The phrasing of some common terms can be confusing, but you need to know their meaning because they can also be very indicative of the nature of the partnership.